 Riviera Maya Jazz Festival, Mexico

 Although not technically a Caribbean island, if your family is looking for music with a beach vibe, head to Mexico’s Yucatan peninsula during the September for the annual Riviera Maya Jazz Festival.
 Dubbed a “fiesta” of sun, ocean and music, the festival is free and takes place on the beach.
-Past performers and possibly present , include George Bensen and Kool and the Gang.
-It is to be held on the Mamitas Beach Club seafront this year, and will take place November 28-30, 2013.
+Upcoming guests include Virgil Donati, Jorge Vercilo and Take 6 with events held on Mamitas Beach Club seafront.
+Mark your calendars for November 27-29, 2014.

 Aruba Caribbean Sea Jazz Festival

 The sixth edition of the intimate Caribbean Sea Jazz Festival on Aruba is around the corner.
-A terrific line-up of local and international bands and artists is going to entertain you on October 4 and 5.
+A terrific line-up of local and international bands and artists is going to entertain you on October 3 and 4.
 Well-known names, upcoming stars, but also budding talent will vie for your attention on the various stages at Cas di Cultura Plaza.
 And of course there will be dance, poetry and art mixed into the whirlwind of music that hits Aruba.
-Headlining the event is George Bensen, Willt Garcia, The Groovehunters and many more talented artists.
+Prince Royce, Liv Warfield and the NPG Horns, Richard Bona and Grupo Gualao are just some of the performers set to take the stage.
 Visit the Sea Jazz Festival website for tickets and schedules.

 Dominican Republic Jazz Festival

-The Dominican Republic Jazz Festival, usually held in November, started as a small local event, and now this annual event has became a sensation attracting guests from all over the world.
+The Dominican Republic Jazz Festival, held November 6 through the 9th, started as a small local event, and now this annual event has became a sensation attracting guests from all over the world.
 Recognized for the country’s deep appreciation for music, it features a full line-up of high quality jazz performers.
 The concert travels around the country, hitting different cities every year, including Santiago, Cabarete, Sosua and Puerto Plata.
-In past years, musical acts included Enrique Iglesias, Ricky Martin, and many Cuban and American players.
+This year's line-up includes Colin Hunter, Pat Preyra and band, Benny Martinez, Edgar Molina and more.
 The venue is less than two hours away from Miami and four hours from New York by air, so take the whole family for a weekend getaway or a mini-vacation.
 For more information on the festival and event hotels visit DR Jazz Festival.

 Dominica's World Creole Music Festival

 Three nights of pulsating rhythms.
 A celebration of Creole music held annually in October.
-The sixteenth edition of the Dominica World Creole Music Festival (WCMF) is scheduled for October 25-27 at the Windsor Park Stadium.
+Presented as "three nights of puslasting rhythms", the Dominica World Creole Music Festival (WCMF) is scheduled for October 24-26 at the Windsor Park Stadium.
+This year's talent includes Elvis Crespo, Jah Cure, Flavour Band and Midnight Groovers among others.
 For schedules or ticket visit WCMF Dominica.